mattdioso/fantasy-sumo-rest/README.md

 then run the generated migration file (you might need to place the generated .js migration file under the build/migration directory manually)
     `typeorm migration:run -d build/database/ormconfig.js`

+To deploy to GCP cloud (any changes need to re-compiled first):
+    `gcloud app deploy`